jasonjoh/python_tutorial/README.md

 # Getting Started with the Outlook Mail API and Python #

-The purpose of this guide is to walk through the process of creating a simple Python web app that retrieves messages in Office 365.
+The purpose of this guide is to walk through the process of creating a simple Python web app that retrieves messages in Office 365 or Outlook.com.
 The source code in this repository is what you should end up with if you follow the steps outlined here.

 ## Before you begin ##

 This guide assumes:

 - That you already have [Python](https://www.python.org/) and [Django](https://www.djangoproject.com/) installed and working on your development machine.
 This sample was created using Python version 3.4.2 and Django 1.7.1.
-- That you have an Office 365 tenant, with access to an account in that tenant.
+- That you have an Office 365 tenant, with access to an account in that tenant **OR** an Outlook.com developer preview account.

 ## Create the app ##